ChefTyler/PHPfinal/README.md

 # PHPfinal
-This is a simple database system to add, view, remove, purge a table from a database.
-Final for school.
+This allows you to add music file information (artist, album, runtime, etc) to a viewable database, and remove items from the database.